drwetter/testssl.sh/doc/testssl.1.md

 `-T, --ticketbleed`             Checks for Ticketbleed memory leakage in BigIP loadbalancers.

-`-BB, --robot`          Checks for vulnerability to ROBOT / (*Return Of Bleichenbacher's Oracle Threat*) attack.
+`--BB, --robot`          Checks for vulnerability to ROBOT / (*Return Of Bleichenbacher's Oracle Threat*) attack.

+`--SI, --starttls-injection`          Checks for STARTTLS injection vulnerabilities (SMTP, IMAP, POP3 only). `socat` and OpenSSL >=1.1.0 is needed.

 `-R, --renegotiation`           Tests renegotiation vulnerabilities.
 Currently there's a check for *Secure Renegotiation* and for *Secure Client-Initiated Renegotiation*.
 Please be aware that vulnerable servers to the latter can likely be DoSed very easily (HTTP).
 A check for *Insecure Client-Initiated Renegotiation* is not yet implemented.